ericmw/django-blog/README.md

 # Django simple blog

-This is a simple laravel blog
+This is a simple django blog

 ## Getting Started